jaywhj/mkdocs-materialx/docs/differences.md

 So, is there a way to retain the rich ecosystem and stability of mkdocs-material while also gaining the cutting-edge features like Zensical provides?

-The answer is **MaterialX**, which is positioned with the following brand-new vision.
+The answer is **MaterialX**, which lets you continue to build beautiful documents in a familiar way.

+Here's its brand-new vision and positioning: